fdformula/MathlyLua/README.md

   F2      to start Lua with mathly loaded
-  Ctrl-,  to run Lua commands on current line in the editor Ctrl-.  to run all Lua script in the editor
+  Ctrl-,  to run Lua commands on current line in the editor Ctrl-.  to run all Lua script in the editor (HTML file? open it in a browser)
 ```
 `F2`, `Ctrl-,`, and `Ctrl-.` work with Bash, Julia, Octave, Python, R, Ruby, and some other languages with interactive REPL terminal.
 CudaText detects and selects the very language according to the extension of the present filename (defaults to Lua).
 See: The first few